spawnmarvel/azure-arm-104/3_compute/vm_simple_lin/readme.md

 ### 5 Use SSH/Putty to login
 Get the IP from Azure VM
+Open Az CLI-> Type ssh vmname@ip, then agree and give password.
+But please use private key file in prod.

 ### 6 Check resources/remove (change rg) if needed
 Use the scripts: